GET IN TOUCH

 Step-by-Step Garnishment Process

-Once a garnishment is authorized, the process moves quickly.
-Each step is regulated by law to ensure that the employer and employee follow instructions.
+Once a garnishment is authorized, the process moves according to specific legal steps.
+Each step imposes obligations on both the employer and the employee.

 Step 3: Employee Notification